oussaki/RxDownloader/README.md

 // Create one instance
  RxDownloader rxDownloader = new RxDownloader
                 .Builder(context)
-                .addFile("http://reactivex.io/assets/Rx_Logo_S.png") // you can add more files .build();
+                .addFile("http://reactivex.io/assets/Rx_Logo_S.png") // you can add more urls .build();

 // Subscribe to start downloading files